 Clean the evaporator coil

-The evaporator coil, which is located on the indoor unit, functions like a radiator to ensure that the air moving through the ductwork is properly cooled or heated.
+The evaporator coil, which is located on the indoor unit, functions as a radiator to ensure that the air moving through the ductwork is properly cooled or heated.
 It can collect dirt over time and with regular use.

 While regular air filter changes will prevent it from becoming dirty too quickly, grime can build up gradually, which can reduce airflow and the coil’s ability to absorb heat.
 To avoid a high repair bill, have your local HVAC technician check and clean the evaporator coil each year.